Penta-Ocean

 Penta-Ocean Construction Co., Ltd. (五洋建設株式会社, Goyō Kensetsu Kabushiki-gaisha) is a major Japanese construction firm.
 It specializes in marine works and land reclamation.

 It originated from Mizuno Gumi (水野組) in 1896 in Hiroshima Prefecture, and later renamed to the current name and capitalized in 1954.
 It has offices in Tokyo, Singapore, Hong Kong, Indonesia, Malaysia, Egypt, Sri Lanka, India, Thailand, Vietnam and Dubai.

 The company is listed on the Tokyo and Nagoya Stock Exchange.

 Business segments and major projects

 PentaOcean Construction is involved in numerous projects in Japan and overseas.
-The Construction division is engaged in the development of railroads, sewerage systems, airports, harbors, roads, bridges, office and residential buildings, warehouses, plants and electric power stations.
+The construction division is engaged in the development of railroads, sewerage systems, airports, harbors, roads, bridges, office and residential buildings, warehouses, plants and electric power stations.

-The Real estate division is engaged in real estate development and leasing.
-The Other operations include the sale of construction materials and machinery, leasing and shipbuilding.
+The real estate division is engaged in real estate development and leasing.
+Other operations include the sale of construction materials and machinery, leasing and shipbuilding.

 It was a major contractor for the land reclamation of Jurong Island, Pasir Panjang Container Terminal, Marina Bay reclamation, Tuas, Singapore Changi Airport reclamation projects in Singapore, the Esplanade in Singapore, widening and deepening of Suez Canal, West Rail for the Kowloon-Canton Railway, Patimban Deep Sea Port in Indonesia and a major contractor in the construction of Chubu International Airport and Kansai International Airport.